 Why create a ROPO effect for a company?

-Brands that take the ROPO effect into consideration have a comprehensive view of their customers and their expectations thanks to the data collected via online searches.
-This allows them to manage their advertising budget more efficiently and identify the most relevant actions to take accordinly.
+Brands that consider the ROPO effect have a comprehensive view of their customers and their expectations thanks to the data collected via online searches.
+This allows them to manage their advertising budget more efficiently and identify the most relevant actions to take accordingly.

 5 ways to measure the ROPO effect

 To measure its effectiveness, it is necessary to perform a cyclical analysis.
 These are the first insights you will collect that will allow you to optimize and improve your marketing and digital actions.
 The analysis of your ROPO will help you to evaluate your online investments and their offline impact.

 GPS tracking is the ideal way to measure the ROPO effect.
 You will be able to determine if your digital ads are influencing the traffic in your physical store.
 Using Google tools and GPS data, you can find out how many people saw an online ad and how many entered your store after viewing it.

 - Soft conversions